 The pension system is composed of three pillars established by three laws: the Law on Voluntary Fully Funded Pension Insurance, the Law on Pension and Disability Insurance, and the Law on Mandatory Fully Funded Pension Insurance.
-The Law on Pension and Disability Insurance 180 establishes the general age of retirement.
+The Law on Pension and Disability Insurance181 establishes the general age of retirement.
 This is 64 years of age for men and 62 years of age for women.
-At least 20 years of age of pension contributions (i.e. working years covered by pension insurance) is also required.
-A person who has not fulfilled this requirement may retire on turning 65 years (for men) or 63 years of age (for women) if at least 15 years of age of pension contributions have been accrued.
-181 The Law on Pension and Disability Insurance provides for different criteria for calculation in special cases.
-182 In some occupations, the length of time in post is multiplied for insurance purposes by a factor of (for example) 1.5.
-This is because these jobs are considered to require high levels of physical fitness that would prevent an older employee from being able to successfully perform certain tasks.
-183 The ages set for occupational pensions contradict Article 104 of the Labour Law.

-These state that the employer will terminate the contract of employment of the employee when the employee turns 64 years old and has made 15 years of age of pension contributions.
-Furthermore, the employer, upon request of the employee, may extend the contract of employment up to 65 years of age, unless the law determines otherwise.
-184
+At least 15 years of age of pension contributions (i.e. working years covered by pension insurance) is also required (Art.18).
+The Law on Pension and Disability Insurance provides for different criteria for calculation in special cases,182 for jobs that are considered to require high levels of physical fitness that would prevent an older employee from being able to successfully perform certain tasks.
+The ages set for occupational pensions contradict Article 104 of the Labour Law with regards to women, as this article sets only age of 64 and does not distinguish between men and women.
+This is complemented by a provision stating that the employer, upon request of the employee, may extend the contract of employment up to 65 years of age, unless the law determines otherwise.183